 Then you can see what you just learned by facing a virtual mirror to yourself on

 Firefox is an open source web browser that respects your privacy.
 If you're not using it already you should do from now on.
+It's as good as Chrome, fast and the most extendable browser with most AddOns.
 It's available for Windows, Mac & Linux.

 Tor Browser Bundle